bahlolab/superSTR/docs/INSTALL.md

 ## Requirements:

-superSTR has not been tested on (and does not currently support) Microsoft Windows.
+superSTR has not been tested on (and does not currently support) Microsoft Windows; [a containerised version](#installation-via-docker) of superSTR is available but is untested on that platform.

 The following instructions have been tested on:

 * Debian 10.8 "buster"
 * Ubuntu 20.04 LTS "Focal Fossa"
 * Centos 8
 * Apple OSX 10.14.6 "Mojave"

 Please make sure the following are installed and available on your system prior to installing superSTR: